Release-Candidate/TzolkinWaves/docs/contributing.md

     Which is called as the first build step of all targets.
 In other words: all generated files (including Nuget packages) are deleted when calling any target.

-The Fake script [`build.fsx`](https://github.com/Release-Candidate/LunaZodiaco/blob/main/build.fsx) defines the following targets:
+The Fake script [`build.fsx`](https://github.com/Release-Candidate/TzolkinWaves/blob/main/build.fsx) defines the following targets:

 - `Clean` deletes all files generated by the build. **This is called first in every other target, all generated files are deleted before running any target!**
 - `Distclean` deletes everything that isn't checked in to Git
 - `Build` and `BuildDeb` build the configured projects using `dotnet build`.
 Without suffix a release build is made, `BuildDeb` uses the debug configuration.
 Default is to build all projects found in the directories `src` and `tests`.
-The expression `buildProjs` in [`build.fsx`](https://github.com/Release-Candidate/LunaZodiaco/blob/main/build.fsx) defines the projects to build.
+The expression `buildProjs` in [`build.fsx`](https://github.com/Release-Candidate/TzolkinWaves/blob/main/build.fsx) defines the projects to build.
 - `Docs` generates the HTML documentation using MkDocs.
 The HTML is created in the directory `sites`.
-  The output directory is configured in the MkDocs config file [`mkdocs.yml`](https://github.com/Release-Candidate/LunaZodiaco/blob/main/mkdocs.yml)
+  The output directory is configured in the MkDocs config file [`mkdocs.yml`](https://github.com/Release-Candidate/TzolkinWaves/blob/main/mkdocs.yml)
 - `Lint` runs FSharpLint on all configured projects.
-Default is all projects, `lintProjs` in [`build.fsx`](https://github.com/Release-Candidate/LunaZodiaco/blob/main/build.fsx) defines the projects to run `Lint` on.
+Default is all projects, `lintProjs` in [`build.fsx`](https://github.com/Release-Candidate/TzolkinWaves/blob/main/build.fsx) defines the projects to run `Lint` on.
 - `Tests` and `TestsDeb` build and run all test projects in the directory `tests` using `dotnet test`.
   Without suffix a release build is made, `TestsDeb` uses the  debug configuration.
-  Default is testing all projects in the directory `tests`, `testProjs` in [`build.fsx`](https://github.com/Release-Candidate/LunaZodiaco/blob/main/build.fsx) defines the projects to run `Tests` and `TestsDeb` on.
+  Default is testing all projects in the directory `tests`, `testProjs` in [`build.fsx`](https://github.com/Release-Candidate/TzolkinWaves/blob/main/build.fsx) defines the projects to run `Tests` and `TestsDeb` on.
 - `TestsCoverage` and `TestsCoverageDeb`  build and run all tests projects and generate a coverage report using AltCover.
   With and without suffix a debug configuration is build and tested.
-  Default is testing all projects in the directory `tests`, `testProjs` in [`build.fsx`](https://github.com/Release-Candidate/LunaZodiaco/blob/main/build.fsx) defines the projects to run `TestsCoverage` and `TestsCoverageDeb` on.
+  Default is testing all projects in the directory `tests`, `testProjs` in [`build.fsx`](https://github.com/Release-Candidate/TzolkinWaves/blob/main/build.fsx) defines the projects to run `TestsCoverage` and `TestsCoverageDeb` on.
 - `Publish` runs `dotnet publish` on the configured projects, default is all in `src`.
-The build is done with the release configuration, the version **must** be given as argument on the command line and be the same as the newest one in [CHANGELOG.md](https://github.com/Release-Candidate/LunaZodiaco/blob/main/CHANGELOG.md).
+The build is done with the release configuration, the version **must** be given as argument on the command line and be the same as the newest one in [CHANGELOG.md](https://github.com/Release-Candidate/TzolkinWaves/blob/main/CHANGELOG.md).
-  `publishProjs` in [`build.fsx`](https://github.com/Release-Candidate/LunaZodiaco/blob/main/build.fsx) defines the projects to run `Publish` on.
+  `publishProjs` in [`build.fsx`](https://github.com/Release-Candidate/TzolkinWaves/blob/main/build.fsx) defines the projects to run `Publish` on.
   Published binaries are saved to the directory `bin`.
 - `Packages` builds the NuGet packages of all projects using a release build.
-The build is done with the release configuration, the version **must** be given as argument on the command line and be the same as the newest one in [CHANGELOG.md](https://github.com/Release-Candidate/LunaZodiaco/blob/main/CHANGELOG.md).
+The build is done with the release configuration, the version **must** be given as argument on the command line and be the same as the newest one in [CHANGELOG.md](https://github.com/Release-Candidate/TzolkinWaves/blob/main/CHANGELOG.md).
-  `packageProjs` in [`build.fsx`](https://github.com/Release-Candidate/LunaZodiaco/blob/main/build.fsx) defines the projects to run `Packages` on.
+  `packageProjs` in [`build.fsx`](https://github.com/Release-Candidate/TzolkinWaves/blob/main/build.fsx) defines the projects to run `Packages` on.
   Packages are saved to the directory `packages`
 - `Upload` uploads all packages in the directory `packages` to NuGet.org.
 The NuGet API key needs to be saved to the configuration using
+- `Run` builds the program and runs it using `dotnet run -p PROJECT_FILE`.

 ```shell
 nuget setApiKey API_KEY